RMITJake/SEPM-A2/README.md

         4. `E` - Exit the system.

 2. Creating a User:
-    1. Choose `C` to create a new user account.
+    1. Enter `C` to create a new user account.
     2. Enter your email address.
     3. Enter your full name.
     4. Enter your phone number.